NGEE-Arctic/dapper/README.md

 You will not need to run `ee.Authenticate()` again as it stores your credentials locally.
 You will, however, have to run `ee.Initialize()` each time you use the GEE Python API.

 ## Usage
-Check out the jupyter notebooks (not yet created) for ways to use the tools in this package.
+Check out the [jupyter notebooks](https://github.com/NGEE-Arctic/NGEEGEE/tree/main/notebooks) for ways to use the tools in this package.

 ## Contributing
 Feel free to fork the repo and make improvements.
 Open a pull request and we'll check it out.